-- Just under 10% of peatland has been drained in recent decades, especially for agricultural or forestry use. - The resulting peat extraction areas cover some 2,000 km2 (= 0.05% of the world's total area of peatlands).
+- Just under 10% of peatland has been drained in recent decades, especially for agricultural or forestry use. - The resulting peat extraction areas for horticultural purposes cover some 2,000 km2 (= 0.05% of the world's total area of peatlands).